-A realistic synthetic dataset based on the empirical structure of real IT-SILC
+A realistic synthetic dataset based on the empirical structure of real IT-SILC (Italian Survey on Income and Living Conditions) 2024 data.

 Format

-A data frame with 20,034 rows (individuals), 10,099 households and 15 variables:
+A data frame with 20,034 rows (individuals nested in 10,099 households) and 17 variables covering demographic, socio-economic, and geographic information:

 - person_id